MattSurabian/pact/README.md

 Yes, but they are not used on top of one another.
 Unlike PGP, Pact does not rely on RSA or DSA public-key crypto.
 Instead, Pact uses [NaCl](http://nacl.cr.yp.to/), a more modern approach to public-key cryptography with secure keys that are only 32 bytes long.
 NaCl's simplicity and security come with a price.
-Multiple party decryption of a single cipher text is not possible without shared keys.
+Multiple party decryption of a single ciphertext is not possible without shared keys.
 Instead, new cipher text must be created for each individual with which a user intends to communicate.

 Pact solves this problem by using AES-256-GCM (Galois Counter Mode) to secure the initial message and then encrypting the secret key used by AES with NaCl.
-The final cipher text is the concatenation of the AES-256-GCM cipher text with fixed size repeating blocks of NaCl cipher text containing the key necessary to decrypt the original message.
+The final ciphertext is the concatenation of the AES-256-GCM cipher text with fixed size repeating blocks of NaCl ciphertext containing the key necessary to decrypt the original message.

 ### Why Not Just Use PGP?
 Frankly, you probably should.
 This project is an experiment aimed at making NaCl easier to use for the